 Not having a phone to check my schedule, Instagram or text with has been difficult, it’s like missing something vitally important to continue life with (melodramatic?! slightly).

-1st world problems I know, but nevertheless it’s a difficulty in full.
+First world problems I know, but nevertheless it’s a difficulty in full.

-My best friend called 20 Taylor’s yesterday in the hopes of reaching me, to no avail (although she did come close with a Sylvia).
+My best friend called twenty Taylor’s yesterday in the hopes of reaching me, to no avail (although she did come close with a Sylvia).
 We ended up having a phone conversation like teenagers, well at least that’s how long it’s been since we’ve spoken from a phone line.